formancehq/helm/charts/cloudprem/README.md

 ### From v2.X.X To v3.0.0

-> No configuration changes are required for this upgrade.
+## RBAC

-Membership service contain a behavior breaking changes within the RBAC module.
+Membership service contains a behavior-breaking change within the RBAC module.

 Before, permissions were managed dynamically on the organization and stack with a *fallback* on the organization resource. (default organization accesses and default stack accesses).
-Which led to a lot of confusion and inconsistency regarding the users permissions
+Which led to a lot of confusion and inconsistency regarding the user's permissions

-Now, the fallback has been removed from the RBAC module and is only used when a new user joins the organization.
+The fallback has been removed from the RBAC module and is only used when a new user joins the organization.

-Note: `Console-v3` (experimental) and `Portal` have been updated to manage the new RBAC module.
+## Cookies

+Portal and Console v3 are no longer sharing Oauth clients and cookies.
+The cookie domain is now set on the app domain.
+Enabling `console` will set the domain on the parent domain.
+See #breaking-changes for config changes.

 ## Breaking changes

-TODO: Add breaking changes
+> The structure does not change

+- `.global.platform.cookie` has been moved to `.global.platform.portal.oauth.cookie`
+- `.global.platform.membership.oauthClient` has been moved to `.global.platform.portal.oauth.client` for console backward compatibility but can be different when using console-v3.

+## Additions

+- `global.platform.consoleV3.oauth.client` has been added to manage the new console-v3 oauth client.
+- `console-v3.config.cookie` has been added to manage the new console-v3 cookie.

 ### From v1.0.X To v2.0.X